DSKunth/Data-Modeling-with-Postgres/README.md

 Here are some of the queries performed using the new database:

-**Sample Query 1 - In terms of number of songplays, which users are the most active, paid or free users, what gender?**
+**Sample Query 1 - In terms of the number of songplays, which users are the most active, paid or free users, and what gender?**

 ```python